ErikMcClure/erikmcclure.github.io/content/blog/cpp-constructors-memory-and-lifetimes.md

   return a;
 }
 {{</pre>}}
 Let's look at the lifetimes of all our parameters and variables in this function.
 First, before calling the function, we push `int b` on to the stack with the value of whatever we're calling the function with - say, `900`.
 Then, we call the function, which immediately pushes `int a` on to the stack.
 Then, we *enter a new block* using the character `{`, which does not consume any memory, but instead acts as a marker for the compiler - we'll see what it's used for later.
 Then, we push `int x` on to the stack.
 We now have 3 integers on the stack.
 We set `int x` to `3`, but `int a` is still undefined.
 Then, we *enter another new block*.
 Nothing interesting has happened yet.
 We then push both `int z` and `int max` on to the stack.
-Then we assign `999` to `int max` and assign `int z` the value `a + b` - if we passed in `900`, this means `z` is now equal to `903`, which is less than the value of `int max` (`999`), so we skip the if statement for now.
+Then we assign `999` to `int max` and assign `int z` the value `x + b` - if we passed in `900`, this means `z` is now equal to `903`, which is less than the value of `int max` (`999`), so we skip the if statement for now.
 Then we assign `x` to `x + z`, which will be `906`.

 Now things get interesting.
 Our topmost block **ends** with a `}` character.
 This tells the compiler to *pop all variables declared inside that block*.
 We pushed `int z` on to the stack inside this block, so it's gone now.
 We cannot refer to `int z` anymore, and doing so will be a compiler error. `int z` is said to have *gone out of scope*.
 However, we also pushed `int max` on to the stack, and we pushed it after `int z`.
 This means that the compiler will **first pop `int max` off the stack**, and only afterwards will it then pop `int z` off the stack.
 The order in which this happens will be critical for understanding how lifetimes work with constructors and destructors, so keep it in mind.